 There are no concerns for use in PEPFAR given that the test is not used for clinical management nor will standard of care for newly diagnosed persons change based on recent infection status.
 Moreover, the new test is not part of the national testing algorithm.
-It will be used for real-time surveillance of new infections among persons who are confirmed HIV-positive per national testing guidelines and response efforts.
+It will be used for real-time surveillance of new infections among persons who are confirmed HIV-positive per national testing guidelines.
 There are plans for the RTRI to go through the WHO prequalification process for HIV diagnosis and recent infection testing, though this process is expected to take some time since currently recent infection testing is not part of the WHO prequalification portfolio.

 Some country regulating bodies may require registration of the RTRI prior to routine use, and registration requirements may differ based on the intended use (e.g., research vs. routine service).

 We recommend that you review your country’s registration requirements well ahead of planned implementation (including timeline for registration, costs of registration, and technical requirements) to ensure there is sufficient time to complete this process before the activity is rolled out.
 In some countries, a waiver of registration may be granted for research purposes.